typical-go/typical-go/README.md

 ## Descriptor File

-Typically, the descriptor defined in `typical/descriptor.go` folder
+Typically, the descriptor defined in `typical/descriptor.go`
 ```go
 // Descriptor of Typical REST Server
 // Build-Tool and Application will be generated based on this descriptor